fuze/developer-platform-code-samples/README.md

 * fs
 * readline-sync
 * p-map
+* readline-sync

-Install them running `npm install httplease node-stringbuilder sprintf-js fs readline-sync p-map`
+Install them running `npm install httplease node-stringbuilder sprintf-js fs readline-sync p-map readline-sync`

 ## Configuration
 A file named `config.js` exists at the base directory of the code samples.
 You should edit this